 Do Some Museum Hopping

 If you’re craving some culture, there are numerous museums to visit in Querétaro.
 One of the most unique is MUCAL, or the Museo del Calendario (Calendar Museum), the first museum of its kind in the world.
 There are 19 exhibition rooms displaying original artworks that have been featured in Mexico’s calendars through the decades, along with hundreds of original retro-style calendars.
-Stick around for the picturesque courtyard.
+Stick around following your musem visit to relax in the picturesque courtyard.

 Museo de Arte de Querétaro, Querétaro's art museum, showcases European paintings and sculptures from the seventeenth through twentieth centuries, as well as 19th- and 20th-century Mexican paintings.